 A Program, in simple words, can be considered as a system activity.
 In batch processing system these are called executing jobs while in a real-time operating system it is called tasks or programs.
 A user can run multiple programs where the operating system facilitates its own internal programmed activities such as memory management using some techniques.

-The instruction, data and stack of program constitute its address space.
+The address space of a program is composed of the instruction, data and stack.
 Assume P is the program we are writing, to realize execution of P, the operating system allocates memory to accommodate P’s address space.
 It schedules P for execution and also sets up an arrangement through which p can access file info.
 The CPU is shown in the dashed box because it is not always executing instructions of P; in fact, OS shares the CPU between the execution of P and executions of other programs.

 Definition of Process

 A Process is an execution of a program.
 It is considered as an active entity and realizes the actions specified in a program.
-Multiple processes can be associated with the same program.
-It handles the operating system activities through PCB (Process control Block) which includes program counter, stack, state etc. Program counter stores the next sequence of instruction to be executed.
+Multiple processes can be related to the same program.
+It handles the operating system activities through PCB (Process control Block) which includes program counter, stack, state etc. Program counter stores the next sequence of instruction that is to be executed later.

 It needs resources like processing, memory and I/O resources to accomplish management tasks.
 During the execution of a program, it could engage processor or I/O operation that makes a process different from a program.

 Let us understand this from an example; we are writing a C program.
 While writing and storing a program in a file, it is just a script and does not perform any action, but when it is executed it turns into process hence process is dynamic in nature.
-Current machines enable several processes to share resources, but in actual one processor is shared among many processes.
+Sharing of resources among multiple processes is employed by current machines, but in actual a single processor is distributed among several processes.

 Key Differences Between Program and Process

-- A program is a specific set of ordered operations that are to be performed.
-On the other hand, a process is an instance of a program being executed.
+- A program is a definite group of ordered operations that are to be performed.
+On the other hand, an instance of a program being executed is a process.

 - The nature of the program is passive as it does nothing until it gets executed whereas a process is dynamic or active in nature as it is an instance of executing program and perform the specific action.